ipspace/netlab/docs/dev/config/vlan.md

 [^SUBIF]: You can also use any other attribute from the parent interface, or attributes from the current interface (like `vlan.access_id`) that are not defined on the parent interface.

-The following VLAN features have been defined for Cisco IOSv, Arista EOS, VyOS, and Dell OS10:
+The following VLAN features have been defined for Cisco IOSv, Arista EOS, VyOS, Mikrotik RouterOS and Dell OS10:

 ```
 devices: